enlightn/enlightn-docs/security/cookie-domain-analyzer.md

 The cookie `domain` attribute specifies which hosts are allowed to receive the cookie.
 If not specified, it defaults to the same origin that set the cookie, excluding subdomains.

-This analyzer confirms that your session cookie `domain` attribute is set to null if you do not have subdomain route registrations.
+This analyzer confirms that your session cookie `domain` attribute (this is also the default for all cookies) is set to null if you do not have subdomain route registrations.

 If a domain attribute is specified, then subdomains are always included, potentially making your application less secure.